-Now that my computer has been totally rebuilt after its meltdown and my computer guru is out of the Trauma Unit (he’s recovering well, thanks, following his nervous breakdown and the effects of severe shock seem to get less every day), I want to post the results of the Guinea Pig survey for the Countonknit markers.
+Now that my computer has been totally rebuilt after its meltdown and my computer guru is out of the Trauma Unit (he’s recovering well, thanks, following his nervous breakdown and the effects of severe shock get less every day), I want to post the results of the Guinea Pig survey for the Countonknit markers.

 * * * * * *